idaholab/moose/modules/phase_field/doc/content/modules/phase_field/Solving.md

 The incomplete factorization method (ILU) allows specifying a fill factor using `-pc_factor_levels` increasing this can improve the preconditioner.
-This is the default preconditioner and works well for elliptic problems such as the pahse field equations.
+This is the default preconditioner and works well for elliptic problems such as the phase field equations.

 ### BoomerAMG